 The second variant initializes a class-specific allocator, which is protected with a spin-lock for concurrent use.
-Number is the number of pre-allocated memory blocks and Level the maximum execution level, from which new or delete for this class will be called.?
+Number is the number of pre-allocated memory blocks and Level the maximum execution level, from which new or delete for this class will be called.
+Page 27, This variant can be called multiple times with the same Level parameter.
+The class store will be extended then by the given number of objects.